 If you are having any of these signs or symptoms, they could be caused by an aortic dissection or another serious condition.
 Seek emergency medical help immediately.

 Pneumonia with pleurisy

 Frequent signs and symptoms of pneumonia are chest pain accompanied by chills, fever and a cough that may produce bloody or foul-smelling sputum.
-When pneumonia occurs with an inflammation of the membranes that surround the lung (pleura), you may have considerable chest discomfort when taking a breath or coughing.
-This condition is called pleurisy.
+Pleurisy is inflammation of the membranes that surround the lung (pleura).
+It can cause chest pain when taking a breath or coughing.

-One sign of pleurisy is that the pain is usually relieved temporarily by holding your breath or putting pressure on the painful area of your chest.
-This isn't usually true of a heart attack.
-If you've recently been diagnosed with pneumonia and then start having symptoms of pleurisy, contact your doctor or seek immediate medical attention to determine the cause of your chest pain.
+If you've recently been diagnosed with pneumonia and then start having symptoms of pleurisy, contact your health care provider or seek immediate medical attention to determine the cause of your chest pain.
 Pleurisy alone isn't a medical emergency, but you shouldn't try to make the diagnosis yourself.